matrix-org/gsoc/IDEAS.md

 ### HTML Embeddable Matrix Chat Rooms
 A Matrix-powered engine for comments boxes.

 **Expected Results**: A javascript/HTML SDK of some form that a website author can download, embed and skin into their website to make comments work with minimal work to integrate.
 Could require user to log in with a matrix account to post (so your Matrix account would let you post comments on any website which used this).
+The blog author would be able to add their own comments and moderate comments.
 VoIP and Video calling support would be an added bonus.
+Other extensions would be plugins for blogging platforms so users of WordPress or similar can use the software on their blogs by just installing the plugin.

 **Difficulty**: Easy/Moderate